2. Put cartridge(s) on the robot bed

 Is the Checkit’s performance affected by changes in temperature?

 Temperature does not have a significant effect on the Checkits.
 The evaporation effects are minimal once the droplet is in the glass capillaries.
 Thus making it more accurate than a scale.
 While the density of the water changes (and so the observed mass for a given volume) between 4-40°C, the glass capillaries are not subject to much thermal expansion over this range.
 Therefore, the volume should stay very close to accurate between these temperatures.
 Since the Checkit measures volume, there is no conversion of units as with a spectrophotometer or a scale.
 Given the Checkit works with most sample liquids, it is a more accurate reflection of how your robot performs.

 How level does the work surface have to be?

-The Checkits work on any reasonably level surface.
+The Checkits should be fine on the deck of your robot.
 The glass capillaries are mounted at a slight incline to ensure that capillary action draws all the dye into the capillary, slightly uphill, against gravity.

 How do I dispose of the dye?